TristanAnglin/tristananglin.github.io/README.md

   <b>Solo Dev</b>
 </div>

-> **Project Overview:** A foundational project developed in Python to explore core game loops, difficulty scaling, and persistent progression systems.
+> **Project Overview:** Hit & Run is a Python-based survival game developed on the iPad, designed to explore the fundamentals of game loops, difficulty scaling, and persistent progression systems.
+Initially conceived as a scrolling game, the project evolved into a stationary survival challenge where players must fend off waves of homing enemies to achieve the highest possible round.

 <div align="center">
   <a href="https://www.youtube.com/watch?v=FSjgXKFcKIo" target="_blank">